 11Select any combination of Read, Write, and Delete.

-Note: Because views are read-only objects, only read permission will apply even if your rule offers write and delete permissions.
+Note: Because views are read-only objects, only read permissions will apply even if your rule offers write and delete permissions.

 12Save the rule.

-Your updates take effect when you publish the policy associated with the rule.
+Your updates take effect when the policy associated with the rule is published.